 I previously mentioned that there is a second reason that you may find yourself fiddling with the inner section of the collar, and it has to do with using change plates outside the collars.
 I’ll explain…

-The sliding T-handle used to tighten the collars is longer than the collar is.
+The sliding T-handle used to tighten down the collars is longer than the collar is.
 When you tighten the collars down, the diameter of your bar sleeve dictates how far you can turn that handle, and in what position it stops.
 This position changes from bar to bar and from sleeve to sleeve, and often times you’ll end up with the situation like in the image below.

-Obviously you’ll want your change plates to be all the way on the bar and flush with the collars.
+Obviously you’ll want your change plates to be all the way on the bar and flush.
 You will also want the change plates on both sleeves to be the same distance from the center of the bar – as balance is an important thing.

 To correct this little issue with the handle creating a gap between collar and change plates, simply unscrew that inner section far enough away from the outer section so that the collar itself is just a hair longer than the handle; like in the image below.
 Do this with both sides and everything will now be flush and balanced.

 Having the collars expanded to full length does make them a little bulky and cumbersome, and they are always just like a half-turn from falling apart completely, but what can you do, ya know?
 It’s a very common collar design and its not going anywhere.

 If you think that this aspect of the collars will slow you down because you add or remove big plates often, or you use multiple bars, I would suggest springing for stage competition collars – something like the Uesaka Competition Collars that don’t have a handle to get in the way.
 They are expensive, but with the $205 that these Rogue collars cost, you’re almost there anyway in terms of price.